Drewsif/PiShrink/README.md

 ## Usage ##
 ```
 sudo pishrink.sh [-sdirzh] imagefile.img [newimagefile.img]
-  -s: Skip autoexpand
+  -s         Don't expand filesystem when image is booted the first time
+  -d         Write debug messages in a debug log file
+  -r         Use advanced filesystem repair option if the normal one fails
+  -p         Remove logs, apt archives, dhcp leases and ssh hostkeys
+  -v		 Be verbose
+  -z         Compress image after shrinking
-  -i TOOL: Zip tool to use to compress image.
-TOOLS can be one of gzip pigz xz pxz (Default: gzip)
+  -i TOOL    Zip tool to use to compress image.
+TOOLS can be one of $ZIPTOOLS (Default: gzip)
-  -d: Debug mode on
-  -r: Use advanced repair options
-  -z: Compress image after shrinking
-  -h: display help text
+  -a         Use parallel compress feature of compression tool
 ```

 If you specify the `newimagefile.img` parameter, the script will make a copy of `imagefile.img` and work off that.
 You will need enough space to make a full copy of the image to use that option.